OTHER AGE-FRIENDLY COMMUNITY MODELS

-In addition to the WHO and AARP age-friendly community networks, other models and initiatives exists to support communities in becoming more age-friendly across Massachusetts and the U.S., including:
+In addition to the WHO and AARP age-friendly community networks, and the Dementia Friendly community work, other models and initiatives exists to support communities in becoming more age-friendly across Massachusetts and the U.S., including:

 - The Village Model

 Community Compact Program